couchbase/n1k1/README.md

   - FROM LAST?
 (FROM FIRST is default)
   - filter-where clauses?
   - DISTINCT? e.g., COUNT(DISTINCT productId)?
+  - COUNTN versus COUNT?
+    - COUNTN is only used by index scans?

 - ORDER BY ...
 NULLS FIRST vs NULLS LAST?